ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Deployment Guide.md

 #### EC2

-EC2 is used to provide the application a platform and compute capabilities to run on.
+EC2 is used to provide the application with a platform and compute capabilities to run on.

-In the initial stages of deployment, this was used as it allows you to get the application up and running quickly, by provisioning an EC2 instance on-demand and manually deploying the application on it without much configurations required by the developer.
+In the initial stages of deployment, this was used as it allows you to get the application up and running quickly, by provisioning an EC2 instance on-demand and manually deploying the application on it without many configurations required by the developer.

 However, as we move towards a more cloud-native solution, we will be using ECS in conjunction with Fargate to manage the